 What It Is

-FilmFrame is a camera app I built for my Pixel because the stock camera app doesn’t give you real manual control.
-ISO, shutter speed, focus, white balance — the stuff you’d expect from a proper camera body — plus real film simulation applied via LUTs on the GPU in real-time.
+FilmFrame is a camera app I built (rather Claude did) for my Pixel because the stock camera app doesn’t give you real manual control.
+ISO, shutter speed, focus, white balance, the stuff you’d expect from a proper camera body, plus real film simulation applied via LUTs on the GPU in real-time.

 Film Stocks